182 Comments

 Hi Marilyn,

 Your comments reminded me of a few things.
-In my other life, last century, I too worked in the OR assisting on all surgical areas except open-heart.
+In my other life, last century, I too worked in the OR assisting in all surgical areas except open-heart.
 I met my wife in the OR.
 Back then, the pay was not the best, but it was perhaps the best job I had because, most days, I went home feeling that I did something good for someone.
 All of us (we were a tight group) found our roles to be very satisfying, serving others.
 I will be 73 next month, and I also depend on Social Security which I have been paying into since I was 16.
 And of course, Medicare.

 And yes, to all the brothers and sisters who served anywhere at anytime (Vietnam was my college education), your sacrifice has been betrayed by a draft dodger.
 How ironic, and deeply disturbing.
 My father-in-law was at Omaha Beach, and the Ardennes.
 Was his (and his generation's) service and sacrifice in vain?
 Seems like it.
 I have a plethora of choice words and labels describing the current regime, but I'll save them for later since I don't feel like getting worked up right now.
 I remain vigilant against the sociopathic indifference and tangible harm inflicted by this clown.